 Free Things to do in London for Kids

 London is an expensive place to visit, and if you’re traveling to London with kids or teens, you’ll find the prices can add up quite quickly!
 Here are some of our favorite things to do in London that won’t cost you a penny.
 Hopefully, you’ll find that saving money on some things in London will allow you to spend money on some of the city’s big attractions.
+Whether you have 3 days in London or a week in the city, these are some fun things you won’t want to miss.
 So without further ado, let’s see what you should visit with the kids!

 London’s Best Parks for Kids